-In an email dated August 8th, 2021, one member of the general public, who is also a member of the CSA advisory group for TFL 44, provided comments regarding the draft IP.
+In an email dated August 8th, 2021, one member of the general public, who is also a member of the Tsawak-qin Public Advisory Group, provided comments regarding the draft IP.
 WFP responded to the comments on behalf of Cawak ?qin Forestry (previously known as TFL44 Limited Partnership at that time) on September 10th, 2021.
 No further comment was provided by the member.